voedger/voedger-internals/server/design/sequences.md

 - **Projection-Based Storage**: Each application partition will maintain sequence data in a dedicated projection (`SeqData`), eliminating the need to load all sequence data into memory at once.
 - **Offset Tracking**: `SeqData` will include a `SeqDataOffset` attribute that indicates the PLog partition offset for which the stored sequence data is valid, enabling precise recovery and synchronization.
-- **LRU Cache Implementation**: Sequence data will be accessed through a Most Recently Used (LRU) cache that prioritizes frequently accessed sequences while allowing less active ones to be evicted from memory.
+- **MRU Cache Implementation**: Sequence data will be accessed through a Most Recently Used (MRU) cache that prioritizes frequently accessed sequences while allowing less active ones to be evicted from memory.
 - **Background Updates**: As new events are written to the PLog, sequence data will be updated in the background, ensuring that the system maintains current sequence values without blocking operations.
 - **Batched Writes**: Sequence updates will be collected and written in batches to reduce I/O operations and improve throughput.
 - **Optimized Actualization**: The actualization process will use the stored `SeqDataOffset` to only process events since the last known valid state, dramatically reducing startup times.